Our charts are embedded with the use of an iFrame

 The iFrame element allows you to include (embed) content from a different source then your own website.
 You have probably seen YouTube videos embedded on websites other than YouTube.
 This is done with an iFrame.

-The basic iFrame element has limitations.
+The basic iFrame html element has limitations.
 These include:

 Not being able to properly size the iFrame to the dimensions of its contentNot being able to able to communicate between the parent page and the iFramePerformance issuesSecurity issues